 A whorl of between five and nine leaves may be found at the apex of an erect stem.

-In the middle of the summer, the plant will go dormant, and the leaves will yellow and fall.
+The plant will go dormant in the middle of the summer, and the leaves will yellow and fall.

 This leaves behind the erect stalk topped by ripening seed capsules.